TheJambo/awesome-testing/README.md

 - [QASkills.sh](https://qaskills.sh) - Open registry of 400+ QA and testing skills (Playwright, API, LLM evaluation, accessibility, performance) that AI coding agents install and follow via the qaskills CLI.
 Works with Claude Code, Cursor, and 30+ other agents.
 - [nika](https://github.com/supernovae-st/nika) - Workflow engine for AI with testing built in: `nika test` pins a workflow's offline behavior as a golden snapshot (deterministic mock provider, zero keys) and replays it in CI; every run also leaves a hash-chained trace for post-hoc verification.
 - [crilio](https://github.com/mukundzha/crilio) - An open-source Python CLI that uses LLM-as-a-Judge to automate semantic regression testing for LLM prompts in CI/CD, blocking GitHub PRs that cause hallucinations or break formatting rules.
 Supports OpenAI, Anthropic, and local Ollama models.
+- [flight-recorder](https://github.com/xag/flight-recorder) - Record every nondeterministic input your code reads (LLM answers, HTTP, database, clock, randomness) as one JSONL tape per request, then replay the tape against the real code offline, bit for bit, with the first divergence named.
+Open format with Python, Node, .NET, Go, Java and PHP implementations.

 ### Service Virtualization
 - [Beeceptor](https://beeceptor.com/) - Easy to use no-code mock servers for service virtualization.
 Rest, SOAP, GraphQL supported.
 Create an API mock server from OpenAPI Specification or Postman collection.